izs-widget/pdl-account/README.md

 ## Customization

 Comming soon...
-In the next versions of the widget you will be able to customize the izs embedded widget by passing different options to the init method.
+In the next versions of the widget you will be able to customize the IZS embedded widget by passing different options to the init method.

 ## Support